Skip to content

 Manufactured by D-Central

 This device is assembled and quality-tested by D-Central Technologies in Canada.
-As a pioneer manufacturer in the open-source mining ecosystem, D-Central has been building these devices since the very beginning — creating the original Bitaxe Mesh Stand and developing leading accessories like custom heatsinks, cases, and power solutions.
+D-Central builds open-source mining hardware and related accessories, including heatsinks, cases, stands, and power solutions.

 Supporting manufacturers like D-Central is how open-source hardware achieves real decentralization — multiple independent producers worldwide, each building from the same open designs, ensuring no single entity controls the supply chain.
 Your purchase directly supports this mission.